tifanychu/Cellular_Automata/README.md

-# University of California, Berkeley
-# Chem 274B: Software Engineering Fundamentals for Molecular Sciences

-# 274B_final_project
+# Cellular Automata

-## Tifany's version:
 Creators: Qi Tifany Chu, Sean Bray, and Elizabeth Gilson Date Created: December, 2023
 Directory Path: 274B_final_project/

-This is the main directory for the Chem274B Final Project Assigment.
+This is the main directory for the Cellular Automata Application.

 LIST OF SUBDIRECTORIES IN THIS DIRECTORY:
 - Bin/